 A user needs to log in to the ALMA Science Portal (SP) to access SnooPI, from the SP left-hand menu, under 'Observing'.
 The landing page of the application is a Dashboard-like page with direct access to the user's projects and Scheduling Blocks (SBs) as PI (including Co-PI), Co-I and Delegee when available (showing the currently active and total number of projects).
-At the very top of the Dashboard, the name of the user is shown along with their Executive and ALMA Regional Centre (ARC), as shown in Figure 1.
-Behind the icon, there is a direct link to the User Profile in the SP, as well as the Logout option.
+At the very top of the Dashboard, behind the icon, there is a direct link to the User Profile in the SP, as well as the Logout option.
 The details of the various views and functionalities will be described in the following sections.
 Below the project buttons, an expandable newsfeed informs the users about the latest news for their projects.
 At the very bottom of the home page, a Search feature permits to look for a specific project or SB, by selecting from the pull-down menu.

-The left-hand side menu is retractable and provides direct links to the Home page (dashboard view), Projects and SBs, the SP, the User Manual, the Archive Query Interface and the Helpdesk.
+The left-hand side menu is retractable and provides direct links to the Home page (dashboard view), Projects and SBs, the User Manual, the SP, the Archive Query Interface and the Helpdesk.
 At the very bottom, direct links to the pages of the three ALMA Executives (ESO, NRAO and NAOJ) are also available.